-- A student in the College of Business and Economics who has diploma endorsement but does not meet the specific diploma entry requirements may obtain access to diploma studies in Accountancy or Financial Services Operations through the Programme in Commercial Accounting and must complete all prescribed modules of the latter programme within the first year of registration. - A student in the College of Business and Economics who does not have Higher Certificate endorsement and has completed the Higher Certificate in Marketing and Sales with UJ's Department of Marketing Management may gain access to diploma studies in Marketing or Retail Business Management provided they have completed the Higher Certificate in Marketing and Sales within the first year of registration and obtained a minimum mark of 60% for each of the following modules: English 1A, English 1B, Mathematics for Marketers 1A and Mathematics for Marketers 1B.
+- A student in the College of Business and Economics who has diploma endorsement but does not meet the specific diploma entry requirements may obtain access to diploma studies in Accountancy or Financial Services Operations through the Programme in Commercial Accounting and must complete all prescribed modules of the latter programme within the first year of registration. - A student in the College of Business and Economics who does not have Diploma endorsement and has completed the Higher Certificate in Marketing and Sales with UJ's Department of Marketing Management may gain access to diploma studies in Marketing or Retail Business Management provided they have completed the Higher Certificate in Marketing and Sales within the first year of registration and obtained a minimum mark of 60% for each of the following modules: English 1A, English 1B, Mathematics for Marketers 1A and Mathematics for Marketers 1B.
 Additional departmental selection criteria will apply. - It is recommended that applicants to this qualification show a desire to start their own business and to become an entrepreneur.

-6.3 National Certificate (Vocational) (NC(V)) - From 2007
+6.2 National Certificate (Vocational) (NC(V)) - From 2007

-In the College of Business and Economics, (NC(V)) candidates are considered only for extended diplomas, extended degrees and certain BCom degree programmes.
+In the College of Business and Economics, (NC(V)) candidates are considered only for extended diplomas, diplomas, extended degrees, certain BCom degrees and certain Bachelor degrees.